ishratumar/upskill-frontend/CSS/responsive-design.md

 ## CSS Grid
 CSS Grid is a powerful layout framework that allows you to create intricate and responsive grid-based layouts.
 It offers a versatile replacement for traditional float-based layouts and makes creating multi-column designs easier.

+### minmax()
+The `minmax()`function helps you set the *minimum* and *maximum* grid track sizes.
+Using this method, you can give grid objects a *minimum* width and let them expand to a *maximum* width if there is extra space.

+### auto-fit & auto-fill
+The `auto-fit` keyword allows the columns to adjust and fill available space while respecting their *minimum* and *maximum* sizes.
+On the other hand, the `auto-fill` keyword ensures that the grid is always filled by adding empty tracks to fill in additional space.

 **Examples**
 Here are some examples that you can use:
 1. Use `auto-fill` to create columns that automatically fill the available space.